openobserve/openobserve-docs/docs/howto/ingest_cloudwatch_logs.md

 ## Conclusion

-Sending Amazon Cloudwatch logs to ZincObserve is a straightforward process, thanks to Cloudwatch filters and the HTTP Endpoint destination of Kinesis Firehose.
-By following the steps outlined in this guide, you can easily send your Cloudwatch logs to ZincObserve and make the most of its advanced search, analysis, and visualization features.
+Sending Amazon Cloudwatch logs to OpenObserve is a straightforward process, thanks to Cloudwatch filters and the HTTP Endpoint destination of Kinesis Firehose.
+By following the steps outlined in this guide, you can easily send your Cloudwatch logs to OpenObserve and make the most of its advanced search, analysis, and visualization features.